hyperledger-solang/solang/docs/targets/polkadot.rst

 The 4 bytes `selector` of the error data can be seen as the enum discriminator.
-However, because SCALE encoding does not allow discriminators larger than 1 byte, the hex-encoded error selector is provided as the enum variant name in the metadata (the selector could also be calculated by reconstructing and hashing the error signature based on the enum Variant types).
+However, because SCALE encoding does not allow discriminators larger than 1 byte, the hex-encoded error selector is provided as the enum variant name in the metadata (the selector could also be calculated by reconstructing and hashing the error signature based on the enum variant types).

 .. note::